Skynetexe/3D-Printed-Wall-E/README.md

 ## List of Parts

-Listed below are electronics metal parts and paints.
+Listed below are electronics, metal parts, and paints.
 I will detail them as much as possible and add links to where they can be bought or whatever other website might be more relevant. **Hovering** over the link will show you the **exact model** of the item so that you can do your own searching.

 > _Copying the models could prove difficult.
 I would recommend using OCR software or going to the README.md file and finding them in "quotation marks" after the links_.